15 Best Things to do in Nagano

 The tunnels are about a 25-minute drive from the downtown area, and there’s free parking.
 If you don’t have a rental car, the #30 Alpico bus goes from Nagano Station to Matsushiro Hachijuni Ginkou Mae, which is a 15-minute walk from the tunnels.

-There’s only one tunnel that’s open to the public and it’s about 10 kilometers (6 miles) long in total, and we had to put helmets on to go in.
+There’s only one tunnel that’s open to the public, and it’s about 10 kilometers (6 miles) long in total, so we had to put on helmets to go in.
 It was pretty cold inside, so I’d recommend bringing a warm layer, even if you’re visiting during the summer.
 Honestly, I could see why people say the tunnels are haunted…

 This was definitely an adventure and an important piece of history worth checking out.
 It’s open every day from 9 am until 4 pm, and it’s free to enter the tunnel and only 200 JPY ($1.50 USD) to see the museum here.